FracKenA/dbsync/README.md

-# goexp-dbsync
+# dbsync
-Database experimentations in the abstract.
 Moving data from one database to another.